 Hélène is a graduate of Bishop University and Guelph University and holds a certificate in Non-Profit Management from York University.
 She is the Program Director for Injury Prevention at the Ontario Neurotrauma Foundation where her role consists of bringing research into practice to reduce the incidence and prevalence of brain and spinal cord injuries.
 Hélène brings to ONF more than 25 years of experience working in the fields of health promotion, chronic disease prevention, and injury prevention.
 Hélène has considerable experience in project management, program planning, implementation and evaluation, system analysis, strategic planning, partnership building and knowledge exchange.
 Hélène also likes to keep an active lifestyle using the proper gear and protective equipment!

-Judy is focused on harnessing the depth of research and clinical knowledge in order to bring it into routine practice to improve care for persons following a brain injury.
+As Program Director for Acquired Brain Injury, Judy is focused on harnessing the depth of research and clinical knowledge in order to bring it into routine practice to improve care for persons following a brain injury.
 She has been working in the neurotrauma field, particularly brain injury, in clinical, research and evaluation roles for many years.
-She understands how research evidence is created but also the challenges with implementing change in clinical practice.
+She understands how research evidence is created but also the challenges with implementing change in clinical practice, which supports her role facilitating the translation of research to practice.
 She has experience working with diverse groups of people including clinicians, researchers and administrators across the province.
-She is comfortable in speaking to people about a wide range of topics related to implementation of best practices and guidelines in the field of brain injury.
+Judy is comfortable speaking to people about a wide range of topics related to implementation of best practices and guidelines in the field of brain injury.

 Co-ordinator, Fall Prevention community of Practice